 One of South Cornwall’s biggest boasts is its coastline.
 Dotted with seaside delights, the south Cornish coast truly is one of the county’s most prized possessions.
-Imagine stunning hidden coves, sprawling golden sands, historic harbours and dramatic cliffscapes in a peninsula awash with Areas of Outstanding Natural Beauty.
+Imagine stunning hidden coves, sprawling golden sands, historic harbours and dramatic cliffscapes in a peninsula awash with National Landscapes (formerly Area of Outstanding Natural Beauty).

 Its variety of scenes means that every agenda, timeframe, whim and type of visitor can be catered for – from family days out on the Helford River to couples retreats on The Roseland – Cornwall’s spectacular seaside offerings present everyone with a piece of oceanic magic.

 Here’s our pick of some rather divine destinations set within stone hurling distance of the sea…

 A lot of the activity centres around the huge working harbour and its coastal surrounds, where museums, castles and top walking routes coexist with some of the county’s best independent cafés, restaurants and shops.

 Expect world-class watersports, events and festivals galore and – as the gateway to the stunning Fal River – access to a series of waterside links that will transport you to some seriously special seaside locations.

 On the eastern edge of the Roseland Peninsula sits Gorran Haven and two stunning sandy, family-friendly beaches of Vault (or Bow Beach) and Great Perhaver Beach.